 What are the effects of selective serotonin uptake inhibitor (SSRI) drugs on recovery from stroke?

 Stroke is a major cause of disability.
 Stroke-related disability can include difficulty with daily tasks such as toileting, washing, and walking.
 Sometimes disability is so severe that a person becomes dependent on others for performing basic activities (this is known as 'dependence').
-Our previous Cochrane Review published in 2012 suggested that SSRI drugs (a class of drug usually used to treat mood problems, which work by changing the level of chemicals in the brain), might improve recovery after stroke.
+We previously published an update of this Cochrane Review which aimed to find out whether SSRIs (a class of drug usually used to treat mood problems, which work by changing the level of chemicals in the brain) might improve recovery after stroke.

-We also wanted to find out whether SSRIs had other benefits, for example improving the severity of any arm or leg weakness, mood, anxiety, quality of life, and also whether SSRIs were associated with side effects such as bleeding or seizures.
+We also wanted to find out whether SSRIs had other benefits, for example improving the severity of any arm or leg weakness, mood, anxiety, cognition, quality of life, and whether SSRIs were associated with side effects such as bleeding or seizures.

 Quality of the evidence

 We are very confident that the results are reliable for the effect on disability, dependency and bone fractures, and moderately confident about the effect on seizure risk.